 There are a number of relational operations in addition to join.
 These include project (the process of eliminating some of the columns), restrict (the process of eliminating some of the rows), union (a way of combining two tables with similar structures), difference (which lists the rows in one table that are not found in the other), intersect (which lists the rows found in both tables), and product (mentioned above, which combines each row of one table with each row of the other).
 Depending on which other sources you consult, there are a number of other operators - many of which can be defined in terms of those listed above.
 These include semi-join, outer operators such as outer join and outer union, and various forms of division.
-Then there are operators to rename columns, and summarizing or aggregating operators, and if you permit relation values as attributes (RVA - relation-valued attribute), then operators such as group and ungroup.
-The SELECT statement in SQL serves to handle all of these except for the group and ungroup operators.
+Then there are operators to rename columns, and summarizing or aggregating operators, and if you permit relation values as attributes (RVA - relation-valued attribute), then bandle all of these except for the group and ungroup operators.